-The Office of Research Compliance (ORC) partners with faculty, staff, and students to facilitate the conduct of research that is compliant with federal, state, local and University policies.
+The Office of Research Compliance (ORC) partners with students, faculty, and staff to facilitate the conduct of research that is compliant with federal, state, local and University policies.
 It functions as the coordinating and administrative hub for the Institutional Review Boards (IRBs) and the Institutional Animal Care and Use Committee (IACUC).

 Research projects at Kent State are subject to federal, state, local and university laws and policies.
 Researchers who work with human or animal subjects must review their research project with institutional committees and must receive appropriate training.
 Researchers also should be aware of export control laws, which may involve foreign nationals working in their research group, and laws regarding laboratory safety, occupational health and safety, and biosafety issues such as radiation safety.